EddieBauer1/AO3_Tag_Data_Dive/README.md

     visualizing.py has the make_heatmap function, which produces and saves the heatmap with customized names according to deck size, scoring method, and seed.

     run.py contains the run_project_penney function, which runs the whole process with input of deck size, number of decks, and seed.
+It also contains the append function, which adds new decks after the initial game is finished.